by Kathy Clarkson, Anton Mei Brandt, and Daniel George

 “The universe is infinitely vast.
 An endless expanse of silent light.
 Stars die and new stars are born.
 An eternal cycle of life.
 Yes.
 The universe is alive.
 It lives.
 It lives!
 And that is why we will show it … our love.”

-A large white comet travels through the cosmos, destroying asteroids in its path.
+We cut away from a shot of the Andromeda galaxy to a large white comet traveling through the cosmos, destroying asteroids in its path.
 From the center of the comet emerges a fleet of warships which launches an attack on a nearby planet.
 A huge organic-looking structure is destroyed, leaving a gaping hole where subterranean levels can be seen.

 Cut to a cavernous alien room.
 One individual sits while others stand around the perimeter, observing the outcome.

 [AMB]: And from left to right we see: Goenitz, Sabera, Razera, Balzey and a mysterious fifth individual.
 The gang’s all here, with extras it seems!
 Those we recognize share designs more similar to their Farewell to Yamato counterparts, which I personally prefer.
 Though one can see aspects of both Farewell and Yamato 2 being referenced.

 Missiles dive toward the surface of the world, changing course to sail down a passageway into a large chamber guarded by a significant number of humanoids.
 They seem to be protecting an ornately carved doorway.
 The missiles transform into androids (called Needleslaves) and the humanoids are all struck down to a man.